Chicago Car Accident Lawsuits and Settlements

 $50,000 Settlement (2023): The plaintiff claimed to suffer a laceration to her face resulting in a scar when the northbound vehicle she was a passenger in, driven by her father, collided with a southbound vehicle attempting a left turn, operated by the defendant.

-$5,025,000 Verdict (2023): The plaintiff, a 71-year-old female, reportedly was stopped in traffic at or near an intersection, facing north, when her vehicle was struck head-on by the defendant.
-The plaintiff allegedly suffered a left hip comminuted acetabular fracture and left hip dislocation with left total hip replacement surgery recommended.
+$5,025,000 Verdict (2023): The plaintiff, a 71-year-old female, reportedly was stopped in traffic at or near an intersection facing north when the defendant struck her vehicle head-on.
+The plaintiff allegedly suffered a left hip comminuted acetabular fracture and left hip dislocation, with left total hip replacement surgery recommended.
 The verdict included $1.4 million for pain and suffering and $3.6 million for “other compensatory” damages.

 $6,460 Verdict (2023): The plaintiff claimed that the defendant failed to yield when pulling out of a driveway and caused a collision.
 She alleged “unspecified” soft-tissue injuries.
-The case went to trial and the jury was clear very unimpressed with the plaintiff because not only did they only award $6,460 for only past medical expenses, they also found her 50% at-fault so the award was reduced to $3,230.
+The case went to trial, and the jury was clearly very unimpressed with the plaintiff because not only did they award $6,460 for past medical expenses, but they also found her 50% at fault, so the award was reduced to $3,230.

 $33,268 Verdict (2023): The plaintiffs (driver and passenger) were struck in their vehicle when the defendant veered across the center line and hit them head-on at low speed.
 The driver was awarded $16,527 for past medical expenses and $3,500 for pain & suffering.
 The passenger got $10,011 for medicals and $3,500 for pain & suffering.